Wands (band): 1997–2000: Third period with Jiro Waku

 Shinya Kimura re-formed the group with vocalist Jiro Waku and guitarist Issei Sugimoto.
 Jiro Waku, whose real name is Jiro Matsumoto, was the first leader of twelve skateboarding boys (predecessor of SMAP) in Johnny & Associates.
 Their debut song, "Sabitsuita Machine Gun de Ima o Uchinukō", written by Miho Komatsu, was used as the end credits theme for Dragon Ball GT.
 Their next single, "Brand New Love", was written by Izumi Sakai.
 Sakai also wrote the song "Ashita moshi Kimi ga kowaretemo" (lit.
 "Even if you shatter tomorrow"), which was used as the closing theme for the first series of Yu-Gi-Oh! produced by Toei Animation.
 Their next single, "Kyo, Nanika no Hazumi de Ikiteiru" (lit.
 "Today, I live by some chance"), was written by Nana Azuki, a future member of Garnet Crow, and by Makoto Miyoshi, a future member of Rumania Montevideo.
-However, their first studio album, Awake, released on 27 October 1999, only charted for three weeks, peaking at #18 on the Oricon charts.
-Through the official website, the band from the third period announced its disbandment in 2000.
+In an interview, Waku later explained that the band members were unsure why this particular song had been chosen when other strong options were available.
+However, they felt they were not in a position to challenge the decision, so they accepted it and proceeded with the release.
+As a result, the single performed worse than their previous single, selling only 15,000 copies and reaching 35th place on the Oricon weekly chart.
+The third period's first studio album, Awake, was released on 27 October 1999, but only charted for three weeks, peaking at #18 on the Oricon charts.

+Due to poor sales for their single "Kyo, Nanika no Hazumi de Ikiteiru" and album Awake, paired with poor fan reception, Being Inc. decided to disband Wands in 2000.
+Years later, Waku states that he felt relieved when the agency told them the group would disband, facing constant pressure of replacing Wesugi.